Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Introduction

-We formalize this class of problems as \textit{Two-Stage Empirical Risk Minimization} (2ERM), which utilizes the input data in two distinct phases: \begin{description}[leftmargin=1.5cm, itemsep=0.1cm] \item[Stage 1:] (\textbf{Find optimal sample weights}) Use the data to compute sample-specific weights that satisfy a specific balancing criterion. \item[Stage 2:] (\textbf{Find optimal parameter}) Obtain the estimated parameter of interest by solving a weighted ERM problem with the weights obtained in the first stage. \end{description} See Section \ref{sec:problem_formulation} for a precise problem formulation of 2ERM.
+Standard DP methods, including DP-ERM, effectively privatize single-stage estimation procedures, meaning that the input data is used once in the whole pipeline by solving the associated optimization problem.
+However, modern statistical pipelines often involve more complex, multi-stage architectures.
+For instance, in the ERM framework, sample-specific weights are introduced to form a weighted average of the empirical objectives to account for data heterogeneity, confounding, or selection bias.
+We formalize this class of problems as \textit{two-stage empirical risk minimization} (2ERM), which utilizes the input data in two distinct phases: \begin{description}[leftmargin=1.5cm, itemsep=0.1cm] \item[Stage 1:] (\textbf{Find optimal sample weights}) Use the data to compute sample-specific weights that satisfy a specific balancing criterion. \item[Stage 2:] (\textbf{Find optimal parameter}) Obtain the estimated parameter of interest by solving a weighted ERM problem with the weights obtained in the first stage. \end{description} See Section \ref{sec:problem_formulation} for a precise problem formulation of 2ERM.
 Note that the data-dependent weights found in the first stage serve as ``nuisance parameters'': they are instrumental for achieving various desired properties of the parameter of interest, yet they are not the primary objects of inference.

 A paramount instance of 2ERM—and the primary motivation for this work—is the estimation of \textit{individualized treatment rules} (ITRs) in precision medicine.
-The goal of ITR is to recommend personalized treatments by leveraging individual covariates to maximize clinical benefit.
+The goal of ITR is to recommend personalized treatments by leveraging individual covariates to maximize clinical benefit \cite{kosorok2019precision,zhao2012estimating,zhang2012robust,qian2011performance,athey2021policy,wallace2015doubly}.
 In observational studies, where treatment assignment is not random, this process is inherently two-stage.
-The first stage must estimate individual-specific weights—typically \textit{inverse probability weights} (IPWs) \cite{rosenbaum1983central}, \textit{maximum mean discrepancy} (MMD) weights \cite{chen2024robust}, or \textit{entropy balancing weights} (EBWs) \cite{hainmueller2012entropy}—to balance covariate distributions between treatment groups and address confounding bias.
-Then, in the second stage, the optimal treatment rule can be effectively estimated by solving the associated weighted ERM.
+The first stage must estimate individual-specific weights—typically \textit{inverse probability weighting} (IPW) \cite{rosenbaum1983central}, \textit{maximum mean discrepancy} (MMD) \cite{chen2024robust}, or \textit{entropy balancing weight} (EBW) \cite{hainmueller2012entropy}—to balance covariate distributions between treatment groups and address confounding bias.
+Then, in the second stage, the optimal treatment rule can be effectively estimated by solving the associated weighted ERM \cite{athey2021policy,tian2014simple,chen2017general}.